sethdmoore/digo/README.md

 ## Bot built-in commands
 This assumes you have not changed your DIGO_TRIGGER from /bot
->/bot reload  # registers and unregisters plugins add / removed from the plugin directory
+>/bot reload    # registers and unregisters plugins added / removed from the plugin directory
 >/bot plugins   # lists all plugins installed and their triggers

 ## Plugins
 Plugins can be written in any language.
 If the shell can execute the program, Digo will be able to use execute it as well.